Friends, Now

 Not a job wanted

 The alarm clock is beeping.
 You were right, this month it really is darker than last.
-The reason for the alarm waking us up so early one week each month is never far from either of us.
-Particularly for you.
+The reason for the alarm waking us up so early one week each month is never far from either of us, particularly for you.
 It is time to start the next cycle.

 We dress, do a quick breakfast, and try to make things as “usual” as any other day.
 But I know how hard it is for you to think of anything being “usual” anymore.